komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="nightmarket3.JPG" alt="Tammy at the riverside" caption="Hanging at the riverside." >}}
 {{< figure src="nightmarket4.JPG" alt="Family at the riverside" caption="Monchin at the riverside." >}}

-We'd hit the limit, luckily everyone had it in them for one more train ride, so we caught a quick MRT ride from Songshan back to the Airbnb.
+We'd hit the limit, but luckily everyone had it in them for one more train ride, so we caught a quick MRT ride from Songshan back to the Airbnb.
 Straight to bed after that, we had to get up early the next day to catch a train to Hualien.

 ## Day Two

 ### Train to Hualien

 Day two plan was to spend all day in Hualien.
 Hualien is a famously beautiful city in the middle Southeast portion of Taiwan, known for its Grand Canyon-esque area called "Taroko Gorge," as well as its beaches.
-To make the trip work in a day, we had to leave pretty early, catching an express train around 7am.
+To make the trip work in a single day, we had to leave pretty early, catching an express train around 7am.
 Unlike the west coast, there's no HSR, however the train was still quite fast and got us there in about an hour and a half.
-We got to Songshan station very early and stocked up on 7-11 breakfast, quickly becoming the family's favorite thing to do.
+We got to Songshan station very early and stocked up on 7-11 breakfast, which was quickly becoming the family's favorite thing to do.

 {{< figure src="hualienmomdadtrain.JPG" alt="Mom and dad on the train to hualien" caption="Bright and early" >}}